-Your child’s relationship with their other parent might well suffer as the result of a separation.
-In some cases, the non-custodial parent can become rather distant, and your child may be left feeling abandoned or worried that they’ve done something wrong.
+Your child’s relationship with their other parent might have negative effects of single parenting on a child.
+The child might suffer as a result of a separation.
+In some cases, the non-custodial parent can become somewhat distant.
+Your child may be left feeling abandoned or worried that they’ve done something wrong.

 Do everything you can to foster a good relationship between your child and their other parent.
-You can help this along by sitting down with your ex and making decisions about how to handle school work, vacations, visitation time, birthday and Christmas, and even little things like allowance or TV time.
+You can help this along by sitting down with your ex and making decisions.
+Discuss how to handle schoolwork, vacations, visitation time, birthday and Christmas, and even little things like allowance or TV time.

-The more you work together as a team, the more stable a parenting environment you’ll be able to create for your kids.
+The more you work together as a team, the more will be the positive effects of single parenting.
+You’ll be able to create a stable parenting environment for your kids.
 Seeing you both still working together to look after and support them will help them feel less adrift.
 The more security you can create, the better it will be for your child’s development.

 Stress and anxiety

-The stress and anxiety of a separation can impact everything from your child’s school achievements to how well they relate to their peers.
+The stress and anxiety of separation can be an impact of single parenting, where everything from your child’s school achievements to how well they relate to their peers will take a toll on you.
 That’s why taking steps to reduce their stress and anxiety is vital.

-Don’t lean on your child emotionally – this will cause them a lot of stress and can impact their emotional development.
-Build up a strong support network of family and friends you can talk to about financial, work or other stresses, and leave your child out of it.
+Since your child is growing up with a single parent, don’t lean on your child emotionally.
+This will cause them a lot of stress and can impact their emotional development.
+Build a strong support network of family and friends.
+You can talk to about financial, work, or other stresses, and leave your child out of it.

-If your child is old enough to understand, explain to them that none of the stress you’re suffering is their fault, and be reassure them that you love them and will always be there for them.
+If your child is old enough to understand, explain to them the stress you’re suffering is not their fault.
+Reassure them that you love them and will always be there for them.

-Becoming the child of a single parent is a difficult transition that can impact many areas of your child’s life.
-However, with love and commitment you can get them through this difficult time and help them to bloom.
+Becoming the child of a single parent is a difficult transition.
+The impact of single parenting will make a mark on several areas of your child’s life.
+However, with love and commitment, you can get them through this challenging time and help them to bloom.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.